Skip to main content

 • Inclusion of environmental certification status, energy-saving equipment, and energy-creating equipment

-• Comprehensively cover safety and security, the environment, community, and health and well-being
+• Comprehensive coverage of safety and security, the environment, community, and health and well-being

 • Promotion of community design and universal design